Every week, we send out an email blast, “5 Reasons to Come to Woodstock.”

 WHERE: Unitarian Universalist Congregation, 320 Sawkill Road, Kingston

 * Appearing courtesy of Actors Equity Association.
-Admission is by donation.

-WHEN: November 18, 2017 @ 7:30 pm – 9:00 pm
+WHEN: January 20, 2018 @ 7:30 pm – 10:00 pm

 WHERE: Sage Academy of Sound Energy, 6 Deming Street, Woodstock

 WITH DARLENE VAN DE GRIFT

 Have you experienced Cosmic contact or think you may have?
 At times do you feel separate yet connected to something, somewhere else?
 Perhaps you have physical anomalies that perplex health care practitioners!
 If you resonate with any of these or other remarkable aspects of yourself then learning about your Cosmic lineage may offer you solace.
 Opening to your Cosmic Family can allow a shift in perception, alignment with higher integrity and promote well being.

 Darlene Van de Grift, Transformational Counselor and Medical Intuitive, returns to Sage from her 4 year hiatus to share experiences, lessons and methods to deepen your connection with your Cosmic Family.
 This workshop will guide you in reaching out and expanding exponentially through your co-creative Cosmic relationship.

 $20 exchange.
 Register: email@example.com or 845 679 5650